xaviermignot/xaviermignot.github.io/_drafts/app-service-bicep-github-actions.md

 Note the few gotchas related to the use of a Linux plan: we must use `app,linux` for the `kind` and set the `reserved` property to `true`.

-> Every Bicep module contains at least the following parameters:
-- `project` contains a suffix used in the naming of all resources (following the [guidelines](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) for the prefixes)
+> I use at least two parameters in all modules of my projects: `project` contains a suffix used in the naming of all resources (following the [guidelines](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations) for the prefixes), and `location` contains the Azure region I want to use
-- `location` contains the Azure region also used for all resources {: .prompt-info }
+{: .prompt-info }

 For the App Service, the code is simple but there is another gotcha with the application _stack_, i.e. which platform/language our app will be built with, .NET, Python, Go, etc.